libremfg/rhize-docs/content/deploy/install/services.md

     This creates more roles.

-1. Go to Keycloak UI and all new {{< param db >}} roles to the `ADMIN` group.
+1. Go to Keycloak UI and add all new {{< param db >}} roles to the `ADMIN` group.

 ## Install services

 Each of the following procedures installs a service through Helm.

-The syntax to install a Rhize service must have arguments for the the following:
+The syntax to install a Rhize service must have arguments for the following:
 - The chart YAML file
 - The packaged chart
 - The path to the unpackaged chart or directory